Two Capitals Exchange

 What is the cost?

-The Two capitals exchange is subject to its own fee structure.
-Please email email@example.com for more information.
+The Two capitals exchange is subject to its own fee structure and depending on which option you choose, will determine the fee level and payment structure.
+Please email firstname.lastname@example.org for more information stating which option you are interested in.

 The Two Capitals Programme in Washington DC is based on an exchange agreement with Virginia Tech.
 Further information about the Joint Programme can be found at http://www.twocapitals.spia.vt.edu/